Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 And after about a year of working at the same desk, in the same house, in the same neighborhood, the monotony got to me.

 Oh, and let's not forget I was working in a GARAGE because I had rented my second bedroom out.
 (Oh, the joys of freelance life!)

-So, I signed up to two (completely useless, so far) house and pet-sitting websites and started planning!
+So, I signed up for two house and pet-sitting websites and started planning!

 Six months into it, I can now give you the low-down on all things house and pet-sitting:

 There are some definite ins and some definite outs.
 I had a steep learning curve.